 When they need to practice getting into buildings, the SAS will use specially built buildings on which to play.
 Training includes :

 - Abseiling (rappelling) down buildings and from helicopters

 - Creating access holes into the side of buildings using explosives

 Terrorists have been known to take hostages aboard trains, buses and coaches.
 The SAS train constantly in assaulting such targets.
-SAS training facilities include a stretch of railway tracks complete with railway carriages for which to practise storming hijacked trains.
+SAS training facilities include a stretch of railway tracks complete with railway carriages for which to practice storming hijacked trains.

-The SAS train for assaulting hijacked aircraft using a mock up of a passnger airliner at the training ground at Pontrilas, Herefordshire (see image below).
+The SAS train for assaulting hijacked aircraft using a mock up of a passenger airliner at the training ground at Pontrilas, Herefordshire (see image below).
 The Killing House can also be configured to emulate the interior of airliners.
 Frequent exercises involving real-world aircraft (usually provided by British Airways) take place, complete with role-playing terrorists and hostages.